 F-I students who have been admitted and submitted proof of financial support must place a deposit on account with the Business Office.
 We must receive your deposit (\$500 for a single student and \$1,000 for a student coming with family) before the I-20 is issued.
-This deposit will be held as an emergency fund while you are enrolled in the Seminary.
+This deposit will be held as an emergency fund while vou are enrolled in the seminary.
 The deposit may be used for emergencies such as medical expenses, a death in the family, and so forth, but it must be maintained at the required level throughout your study at Wesley.
-The money will be refunded to you once you complete your degree or officially withdraw from the Seminary.
+The money will be refunded to you once you complete your degree or officially withdraw from the seminary.

-Student Exchange and Visitor Information System (SEVIS) 1-901 Fee
+Student Exchange and Visitor Information System (SEVIS) I-901 Fee home country.

-When you have been admitted, submitted proof of adequate financial support for studies, and placed the deposit with the Business Office, the I-20 will be mailed to you.
-You must pay the SEVIS I-901 fee prior to setting up an interview with the U.S. Embassy in your home country.
 (Information regarding this fee will be sent with the I-20.)
-Once the fee is paid, you will receive an F-I visa from the U.S. Embassy.
+Once the fee is paid, you will receive an F-1 visa from the U.S. Embassy.
 Be sure to retain your SEVIS I-901 fee receipt as you may need to show proof of payment to Customs and Border Patrol upon entry into the United States.